-In the dog days of summer, hitting the beach is a hike and driving to a water park can be too costly, but a local spray park is a refreshing change of pace.
+In the dog days of summer, hitting the beach is a hike and driving to a water park can be too costly, but local spray parks are a refreshing change of pace.

 Ranging from small parks to ones that are practically water parks, this list can help you and your kids cool off this summer.

-This park offers an Olympic-sized swimming pool, two water slides, three different types of pools and a spray park.
+Cantiague Park offers a large sports field and an Olympic-sized swimming pool with a splash park, making it one of the most well rounded parks on the island.
 480 W John St., Hicksville.
 Hours: 11 a.m.-7 p.m.
 Fee: $6 for children with leisure pass, $25 without.

-This Pirate-themed water playground is great place to cool off on a hot summer day for both parents and kids.
+This splash park on the water offers a fun space for children and parents to cool off.
+It’s not huge, but its spot by the beach makes up for it.
 South Clinton Ave., Bay Shore.
 Hours: 10 a.m.-5:45 p.m.
 Fee: Free with Pool Membership, $7 per person with a Town of Islip Recreation Card, $10 per person with proof of Town Residency, $12 for a Non-Resident, $2 for a Resident with a Town Senior Recreation Card or Permanent Town Disability Car.